-While Arcade is a flexible and powerful expression language, there are some applications of Arcade that are better suited than others depending on the use case.
-Below are some of the recommended best practices for Arcade expressions in ArcGIS Velocity.
+Some applications of ArcGIS Arcade are better suited than others for specific use cases.
+The following are some of the recommended best practices for using Arcade expressions in ArcGIS Velocity analytic tools:

-While Arcade allows you to write complex scripts, declare variables, and define and call functions, it is often advisable when building Arcade scripts in Velocity to keep them as simple as possible.
-Complex scripts tend to have more potential for errors but more importantly, they also will have more of an impact on analytic performance.
-Shorter scripts and expressions will be interpreted more quickly and therefore have a lower impact on processing speed.
+- Expression complexity—While Arcade allows you to write complex scripts, declare variables, and define and call functions, when building Arcade scripts in Velocity it is recommended that you keep them as simple as possible.
+Complex scripts tend to have more potential for errors, but more importantly, they also have more impact on analytic performance.
+Shorter scripts and expressions are interpreted more quickly and have a lower impact on processing speed.

-Arcade supports lengthy multiline scripts, but just as with complex scripts, long scripts may also adversely impact processing speed.
-Therefore it is recommended to keep scripts as short as possible to avoid unnecessary performance hits.
+- Expression length—Arcade supports lengthy multiline scripts, but just as with complex scripts, long scripts may also adversely impact processing speed.
+It is recommended that you keep scripts as short as possible to avoid unnecessary decreases in performance.

-Often when writing scripts and programs it is useful to leverage looping routines that iterate over a set of data and repeat a procedure or test for certain conditions.
-Although this is supported in Velocity it can reduce performance of your analytics, sometimes dramatically.
-For this reason looping logic should be used infrequently and judiciously in your analytic expressions.
+- Avoid loops—When writing scripts and programs, it can be useful to leverage looping routines that iterate a set of data and repeat a procedure or test for specific conditions.
+Although this is supported in Velocity, it can reduce performance of analytics, sometimes severely.
+Use looping logic infrequently and judiciously in analytic expressions.

-In most cases in programming and scripting, infinite loops can present a challenge.
-With Velocity they can be particularly problematic, so care should be taken to avoid conditions in your expressions that could lead to infinite looping when your analytic is running.
-If this happens you will likely observe a significant impact to your analytic's performance.
+Avoid conditions in your expressions that may lead to infinite looping when the analytic is running.
+If this occurs, you may observe a significant impact to the analytic's performance.

-When Velocity validates an analytic and determines that it may contain looping logic it will return a validation warning.
-This will not prevent you from running the analytic but serves as a reminder that loops can have a negative impact on performance.
+When Velocity validates an analytic and determines that it may contain looping logic, a validation warning is returned.
+This does not prevent you from running the analytic, but it serves as a reminder that loops can have a negative impact on performance.

-For example, if you have a string field called BaseDateTime containing date values in ISO 8601 format like 2019-04-05T12:05:18.095Z and wish to parse the strings into dates, you might use an expression such as Date($feature.BaseDateTime).
-The Arcade expression builder will attempt to validate the expression by the evaluating it against a sample string.
-The default sample string, however, is Pacific, which will not successfully parse to a date.
-Once the expression builder is dismissed, a validation error will appear indicating that you must configure a valid expression that returns data in the target field type.
+For example, if you have a string field named BaseDateTime containing date values in ISO 8601 format, such as 2019-04-05T12:05:18.095Z, and you want to parse the strings into dates, you can use an expression such as Date($feature.BaseDateTime).
+The Arcade expression builder attempts to validate the expression using a sample string.
+The default sample string, however, is Pacific, which does not successfully parse to a date.
+Once the expression builder is closed, a validation error is returned indicating that you must configure a valid expression that returns data in the target field type.

 You can bypass this behavior by passing in your own valid sample string in the expression builder.
-To do so, reopen the expression builder and in the Globals list, click the pencil icon next to the string field containing the date information.
+To do so, reopen the expression builder, and on the Globals tab, click the edit button next to the string field containing the date information.